telosnetwork/telos-token-bridge/README.md

 Or our [Telos help guide](https://help.telos.net) to simply bridge your tokens manually

 _To create a bridgeable erc20 token that you can register on the bridge, paired with an Antelope eosio.token token, refer to our [ERC20Bridgeable](https://github.com/telosnetwork/erc20-bridgeable) repository._

+## How it works

+On Telos, the EVM runs inside one eosio.evm smart contract on our Antelope native chain.
+This means any Antelope smart contract can read EVM storage and call EVM functions, making it the most trustless token bridge there can be !
+We do not use liquidity pools or other solutions that bring complexity as well as their own problems, everything happens directly inside the smart contracts and only the native Telos BPs & community can modify its settings and pause/unpause tokens.